...

 Size: 1150 x 450 x 310 mm

-Equipment: Tank, the breather hose tube and fuel pump gasket
+Equipment: tank, breather hose tube and fuel pump gasket

 For diesel fuel only.